Non-coding RNAs and sORFs in cancer and other human diseases

-We study how posttranscriptional changes in ncRNA levels or precise alterations in ncRNAs influence cellular physiology.
-At the molecular level, these changes are implicated in many important processes such as stress resistance, cell survival, apoptosis, cell signaling, RNAi and protein synthesis.
-Manifestation of these changes is implicated in several human diseases and can also accelerate the virulence of bacterial pathogens and viruses.
+We study how tRNAs, sORFs and other ncRNAs influence cellular physiology.
+At the molecular level, these changes are implicated in many important processes such as stress resistance, cell survival, apoptosis, cell signaling, RNAi, and protein synthesis.
+Manifestation of these changes is implicated in several human diseases including cancer and neurodegenerative diseases such as Amyotrophic Lateral Sclerosis (ALS/Lou Gehrig’s disease) and Parkinson’s Disease. tRNAs, sORFs and other ncRNAs and can also accelerate the virulence of bacterial pathogens and viruses.

-We are studying the molecular switches, often in ncRNAs, that trigger the changes in M. tuberculosis that are suspected to lead to latent infection.
-This work is performed in collaboration with the laboratory of physician-scientist Dr. Robert Husson at Boston Children’s Hospital/Harvard Medical School.
-Our research is the foundation for the design of improved therapeutics to treat latent TB.
+M. tuberculosis has evolved to evade being killed by our immune system and antibiotics.
+We are studying the molecular switches, often in ncRNAs and sORFs, that trigger the changes in M. tuberculosis physiology that facilitate immune evasion and antibiotic survival.
+This work is performed in collaboration with the physician-scientist Dr. Robert Husson at Boston Children’s Hospital/Harvard Medical School and provides a framework for the design of new and improved therapeutics to more rapidly clear TB infections.